 The FTH data record covers two full decades, namely the 1990s and the 2000s.
-The 25 difference between FTHp10 averaged over the 2000s and over the 1990s are shown per 26 season in Figure 9.
-Negative values occur when FTHp10 values in the 2000s are larger than in 27 28 the 1990s.
-Thus, the FTHp10 is generally larger in the 2000s than in 1990s.
-The maximum area fraction of negative difference is 90% in DJF and the minimum area fraction of negative 29 30 difference is 71% in SON.
+The differences between FTHp10 averaged over the 2000s and over the 1990s are shown per season in Fig. 9.
+Negative values occur when FTHp10 values in the 2000s are larger than in the 1990s.
+Thus, FTHp10 is generally larger in the 2000s than in 1990s.
+The maximum area fraction of negative difference is 90 % in DJF and the minimum area fraction of negative difference is 71 % in SON.
 The regions of minimum difference mainly coincide with gradient areas between dry and wet regions and, to a smaller extent, with the dry regions themselves.
-31 32 The largest connected area of positive difference is found over northeast Africa in SON and is located at the west-southwest border of a regional FTHp10 maximum.
-This most likely 1 2 corresponds to an east-northeast retreat of the dry region between the 1990s and 2000s.
-These differences were compared to the noise, that is, to the square root of the squared sum of the 3 internal decadal standard deviations (not shown).
-The maximum area fraction with an 4 5 absolute ratio between the differences and the noise that is larger than one is 9% in DJF.
-The 6 minimum area fraction with an absolute ratio between the differences and the noise that is 7 larger than one is 1% in SON.
-Areas of large absolute ratios are typically found between the 8 ITCZ and the neighboring dry areas.
-Even though most of the full area of interest exhibits an 9 increase in the frequency of dry events, it cannot be concluded that this tendency is 10 significant.
+The largest connected area of positive difference is found over northeastern Africa in SON and is located at the west-southwest border of a regional FTHp10 maximum.
+This most likely corresponds to an east-northeast retreat of the dry region between the 1990s and 2000s.
+These differences were compared to the noise - that is, to the square root of the squared sum of the internal decadal standard deviations (not shown).
+The maximum area fraction with an absolute ratio between the differences and the noise that is larger than 1 is 9 % in DJF.
+The minimum area fraction with an absolute ratio between the differences and the noise that is larger than 1 is 1 % in SON.
+Areas of large absolute ratios are typically found between the ITCZ and the neighboring dry areas.
+Even though most of the full area of interest exhibits an increase in the frequency of dry events, it cannot be concluded that this tendency is significant.

-12 7.3 Linear trend analysis
+7.3 Linear trend analysis

-13 7.3.1 Methodology
+7.3.1 Methodology

-14 Two methods to analyze linear trends are tested: the "median of pair wise slopes regression" 15 method (named "Theil-Sen slope estimator", Theil, 1950) and the linear regression method.
-The "Theil-Sen slope estimator" method is more robust (i.e. less sensitive to outliers) than 16 17 linear regression and better suited to analyze linear trends in climatological data series.
-This estimator takes into account the median of all pair wise slopes in the data.
-Approximately 600 18 19 pairs are needed to accurately estimate coverage probabilities (Wilcox, 2001) but the FTH 20 data record only has 312.
-A simple linear regression computation has thus also been 21 performed.
-Minor differences in absolute values and patterns of the different trends are 22 observed (not shown).
+Two methods to analyze linear trends are tested: the "median of pair-wise slopes regression" method (referred to as the "Theil-Sen slope estimator"; Theil, 1950) and the linear regression method.
+The "Theil-Sen slope estimator" method is more robust (i.e., less sensitive to outliers) than linear regression and better suited to analyze linear trends in climatological data series.
+This estimator takes into account the median of all pair-wise slopes in the data.
+Approximately 600 pairs are needed to accurately estimate coverage probabilities (Wilcox, 2001), but the FTH data record only has 312.
+A simple linear regression computation has thus also been performed.
+Minor differences in absolute values and patterns of the different trends are observed (not shown).
 The linear regression method is thus used in the following.
-The 23 estimated uncertainty of the trend is computed as described in Wilks (2011).
-Here, the 24 autocorrelation is neglected because seasonal averages are considered.
-Based on the estimated 25 uncertainty the coverage probability is estimated from a two-sided Student's t-test.
+The estimated uncertainty of the trend is computed as described in Wilks (2011).
+Here, the autocorrelation is neglected because seasonal averages are considered.
+Based on the estimated uncertainty the coverage probability is estimated from a two-sided Student's t test.

-To increase the accuracy of the trend analysis, 5x5 degrees averages are used instead of the full resolution of the original product.
+To increase the accuracy of the trend analysis, $5^{\circ} \times 5$ averages are used instead of the full resolution of the original product.

-1 7.3.2 Results
+7.3.2 Results

 Figures 10 and 12 show the linear trend in FTH and in FTHp10 as well as the associated coverage probabilities per season over the period 1984-2009.
-Positive (negative respectively) trends in FTH largely coincide with negative (positive resp.) trends in FTHp10, except over southeast Europe in DJF where FTHp10 exhibits trends that are around 0%/year.
-Note that FTHp10 only reflects the very dry events whereas the FTH has been averaged over the full range of FTH values.
+Positive (negative) trends in FTH largely coincide with negative (positive) trends in FTHp10, except over southeastern Europe in DJF, where FTHp10 exhibits trends that are around 0 % yr-1.
+Note that FTHp10 only reflects the very dry events, whereas the FTH has been averaged over the full range of FTH values.